A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Machine Learning Pipeline using Optimization Features

-\item \textbf{Machine Learning} - The problem landscape features, algorithm features, trajectory-based features, or a combination of different groups can be used to train an ML model to perform the algorithm selection task in several ways.
-One approach is to treat it as a multi-class classification problem~\cite{skvorc2022transfer}, with the objective of identifying a single optimal algorithm for the specific problem instances.
-Alternatively, it can be treated as a multi-label classification problem, where multiple algorithms may be selected (e.g., two or three different algorithms with similar performance).
-Other learning scenarios include solving a regression problem~\cite{anan_ela_feature_importance, anak_ela_feature_importance, risto_ela_feature_importance, anan_ela_feature_importance_2}, in which the ML model predicts the performance achieved by each algorithm, or ranking, where the aim is to rank the algorithms according to a specific evaluation metric.
-A comprehensive study comparing different approaches for algorithm selection for single-objective optimization through the learning tasks (multi-class classification, pairwise classification, regression) performed with different ML algorithms (i.e., Random Forest~\cite{biau2016random}, XGBoost~\cite{chen2016xgboost}, TabPFN~\cite{hollmann2022tabpfn}, and FT-Transformer~\cite{gorishniy2021revisiting}) is presented in~\cite{10.1145/3583133.3590697}. \end{itemize}
+\item \textbf{Machine Learning} - The problem landscape features, algorithm features, high-level problem-algorithm interaction features, and trajectory-based features, or a combination of different groups can be used as input data for an ML model in different learning tasks.
+The three most researched tasks are presented below: \begin{itemize} \item Algorithm Selection -- One approach for training an AS model is to treat it as a \textit{multi-class classification problem}~\cite{skvorc2022transfer}, with the objective of identifying a single optimal algorithm for the specific problem instances.
+Alternatively, it can be treated as a \textit{multi-label classification problem}~\cite{mlc}, where multiple algorithms may be selected (e.g., two or three different algorithms with similar performance).
+Other learning scenarios include solving a \textit{regression problem}~\cite{anan_ela_feature_importance, anak_ela_feature_importance, risto_ela_feature_importance, anan_ela_feature_importance_2}, in which the ML model predicts the performance achieved by each algorithm, or \textit{ranking}~\cite{gasper_affine_generalization}, where the aim is to rank the algorithms according to a specific evaluation metric.
+A comprehensive study comparing approaches for algorithm selection in single-objective optimization -- through different learning tasks (multi-class classification, pairwise classification, regression) and performed with different ML algorithms (i.e., Random Forest~\cite{biau2016random}, XGBoost~\cite{chen2016xgboost}, TabPFN~\cite{hollmann2022tabpfn}, and FT-Transformer~\cite{gorishniy2021revisiting}) -- is available in~\cite{10.1145/3583133.3590697}. \item{Problem Classification} -- In this task, meta-features serve as input to a model to predict either the problem represented (for problem landscape features) or the problem being solved (for problem-algorithm trajectory features)~\cite{10.1145/3583131.3590401,korovsec4316939opt2vec}.
+Identifying this information can assist users and researchers in applying their domain knowledge to enhance the optimization process. \item {Complementarity of benchmark problem suites} -- In this task, various sets of problem instances are represented by problem landscape features, and their diversity is examined using unsupervised learning techniques like clustering~\cite{dietrich2024impact}, dimensionality reduction~\cite{urban_complementary_analysis}, and graph algorithms~\cite{selector}. \end{itemize}

-Next, we are going to provide an overview of the meta-features used for algorithm selection in single-objective continuous BBO.